Trump unhappy Kushner went skiing as health care floundered

 Ivanka's absence this week was also noted; she Instagrammed important White House moments, mentioning support, but she wasn't at her usual place, seated at roundtable discussions, or standing beside her father's chair in the Oval Office.
 Instead, there she was in Aspen, toting her kids, wearing $585 Dior sunglasses -- and leaving her new West Wing digs vacant, opting instead for quality spring break time with her immediate family.

 Kushner's plan to stay out-of-office this week while the health care package faltered could mean he'll get some of the blame from his father-in-law.
 Trump is reportedly already pointing fingers at his top staffers for what he considers shoddy support.
 Or, Kushner could perhaps avoid the entire debacle; the Orthodox Jew typically stays away from work after sundown on Fridays.
-We've asked the White House if Kushner will be back to work at his office by Monday -- so far, no word.

-Note: Correction: Kushner did appear at the White House on Friday.